 Below is more information about what a no closing cost and no lending fees refinance is all about.

-No Closing Cost and Lending Fees Refinance
+No Closing Cost and Lending Fees on Refinance Mortgages

 A no closing cost refinance is a loan where the broker or lender pays the costs for settlement.
 This includes common lender fees such as processing, underwriting, appraisal, and points, as well as third party costs such as title and escrow.